beverlyosoria/deaf-friendly/README.md

 ## User Stories

-As a user, I can log in via a third-party provider.
+As a user, I can log in via Google authentication.

-As a user, I can search for any existing business by name and location.
+As a user, I can create a post for any existing business and identify it by name and location.

+As a user, I can find existing posts, left by previous users, for the business I am interested in.

-As a user, I can read reviews left by previous users, concerning deaf-friendly accomadations at any given business.
+As a user, I can read reviews left by previous users.

 As a user, I can rate the business from a scale of one to five stars.